 If you are interested in learning more about the process and follow it for future cartoons, please subscribe to us on Patreon (by clicking here).
 Here you will be able to access cartoon scripts, storyboards, and unedited animations as soon as the first versions are made.
 Therefore, you will not only get unique insight into the process that goes into making the cartoons, but also find out what the next stories are about and how they will look like before anyone else.

 The final video is uploaded to YouTube (subscribe here) and embedded on the thefairjournal.com.
-We also upload the videos directly so you can watch them without commercials or in case your YouTube is blocked in your country.
-To find the directly uploaded videos, please click here.
+We also upload the videos directly so you can watch them without commercials or in case your YouTube is not available in your country.